Posts tagged: EFL Classroom Discipline

 TED’s Tips™ #2: Plan ahead for repeat offenders.

 Think through your plan of action before you have to correct a student’s behavior, then you can assure that you are not acting in anger or frustration.
 Students usually have the same problem repeatedly, decide what to do before class and watch for the behavior early, catch it and correct it.
+Then smile to yourself that you handled it so nicely.

 Do it all with a calm manner and don’t forget to smile when returning to other students.